ying-teaching/python-book/docs/ch02_variable/notes/variables.md

 An object is a single piece of data that has a unique identity and a fixed type.

 An object may have many references.
 A variable is a reference to an object.
+The variable's name is an identifier (a programmer-defined name) to the object.

 In most computation, data, object and value are interchangeable because a valid computation only cares about the value.